Concrete floors Cons, Pros & Ideas

 How to clean concrete floor

-Cleaning indoor concrete floor is very different from outdoor.
-Here’s how to remove mildew and dirt without any damage to your floor.
+Cleaning indoor concrete floors is very different from outdoor ones.
+Here’s how to remove mildew and dirt without damaging your floor.

 Concrete is durable, fairly resistant to stains, and easy to clean.
 However, it’s porous and will soak up spills and dirt, thus will need regular cleaning.
 Here’s how to do it, both indoors and out.

 A power wash is the simplest way to clean outdoor concrete.
 You can blast away mildew and dirt.
 Just spray the surface with a detergent and use a brush to scrub it into the pours.
 All you need to do is put on gloves and turn on the power washer.
 Furthermore, move the wand from side to side, as you would do when mopping a floor.